 Community-Based Monitoring:

-Engage local communities in biodiversity monitoring activities by providing training on data collection methods.Establish protocols for community involvement in monitoring efforts, ensuring data quality and consistency.
+Engage local communities in biodiversity monitoring activities by providing training on data collection methods and leveraging their knowledge to enhance relevance.

+Incorporate insights from local expertise to better understand specific needs and challenges, ensuring that the monitoring system aligns with user expectations

+Establish protocols for community involvement in monitoring efforts, ensuring data quality and consistency.

 eDNA Analysis:

-Implement eDNA sampling across various aquatic and terrestrial habitats within the Yucatn Peninsula and MDD landscapes.
+Implement eDNA sampling across various aquatic and terrestrial habitats within the Yucatán Peninsula and MDD landscapes.
 WWF has already conducted pilot sampling in both landscapes, demonstrating the feasibility of this methodology.

 Use high-throughput sequencing to identify and quantify species presence and richness, providing a comprehensive assessment of biodiversity.

-Note: eDNA sampling is already underway for selected areas within the Yucatn Peninsula and MDD landscapes.
+Note: eDNA sampling is already underway for selected areas within the Yucatán Peninsula and MDD landscapes.
 This proposal will enable the expansion of sampling efforts and establish a second point of measurement over time.
 By increasing the scope of the survey and incorporating longitudinal data, it will be possible to identify trends in species richness and composition.

 Fauna Monitoring: